New Zealand’s Ardern names ‘incredibly diverse’ cabinet, including first Indigenous woman as top diplomat

 Following last month’s election win, Ardern started her victory speech with a greeting in the Te Reo Maori language.
 In September, she said that if elected, she would name the Maori New Year a national holiday.

-“We’re very happy with the level of representation we have now,” Kelvin Davis, the deputy Labour leader who is Maori, said Monday, according to the New Zealand Herald.
+“We’re very happy with the level of representation we have now,” deputy Labour leader Kelvin Davis, who is Maori, said Monday, according to the New Zealand Herald.
 “Maoridom has been wanting representation for 160 years — this government has the interest of Maoridom at his heart.”

-But, he said there is “a lot more work to do."
+But, he said, there is “a lot more work to do."

 Ardern said Monday that “one of the amazing things about New Zealand is that we are often in a space now where all of these questions [about diversity] often become secondary.”